patrykpwrona/nextcloud-lxc-flake/README.md

 ## Considerations
 * This takes a lot of disk space - almost 5 GB
-* Probably using nixos-generators and configuration.nix file we can generate ready image - with nextcloud installed.
-And then we create LXC using it.
+* Probably using nixos-generators and configuration.nix file we can generate ready image - with nextcloud already installed.
+And then we can create LXC using it.
+But there is a possibility that in this way, we won't have configuration.nix file inside the container.